MichaelVozzo/custom-variables-plugin-wordpress/README.md

 # custom-variables-plugin-wordpress
 A simple plugin to create global custom variables in Wordpress.
+Add your custom variables to pages/post or Gutenberg via shortcodes.
+This plugin also directly integrates with Elementor (Dynamic Tags) and Bricks (Dynamic Content).

+Version 1.4
+- Back-end interface style changes.
+- Form validation for checking data types, (url) and (email).
+- Toast-style notifcations added for copying a shortcode.

 Versions 1.3.1
 - Fixed PHP error in Bricks when no variables were created.